valhuber/ApiLogicServer/api_logic_server_cli/docs/Data-Model-Customization.md

 ## Customize the Model: add relationships, derived attributes
 Model files describe your database tables.
-Each database has extensions which can introduce issues in model generation, so facilities are described in [Troubleshooting](Troubleshooting) to edit models and rebuild.
+You can extend these, e.g. to __add relationships__, and __add derived attributes__.

+> Note: relationships are a particularly critical aspect of the model.
+While they normally come from your schema and are discovered during `ApiLogicServer create`, they are often missing from the database.
+You can add them as shown below.

 &nbsp;

-#### Edit ```models.py```: referential integrity (e.g., sqlite)
+### Edit ```models.py```: referential integrity (e.g., sqlite)

-[Rebuild support](#rebuilding) enables you to rebuild your project, preserving customizations you have made to the api, logic and app.
+[Rebuild support](../Project-Rebuild) enables you to rebuild your project, preserving customizations you have made to the api, logic and app.
 You can rebuild from the database, or from the model.

 This enables you to edit the model to specify aspects not captured in creating the model from your schema.
 For example, sqlite often is not configured to enforce referential integrity.
 SQLAlchemy provides  support to fill such gaps.